simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_short_name"></a>
 + **dataset_short_name<sup>*</sup>**<br/>
 This name is meant to be used in programming codes and scripts.
-So it should only contain a combination of letters, numbers, and underscores.
-Do not use space, dash, or special characters such as <, +, %, etc. It must be shorter than 50 characters and is a required field. <br/>
+It should only contain a combination of letters, numbers, and underscores.
+Do not use space, dash, or special characters such as <, +, %, etc. It must be shorter than 50 characters and is a required field. <!--- Comment for Raphael/Mohammad: Please note, the short_name used in the chlorophyll example has a space it in: Gradients 1-KOK1606-FluoremetricChlorophyll.
+I did not check the other entries for the other example datasets. --> <br/>

     * Required: Yes
     * Constraint: Less than 50 characters